hpides/cxlbench/README.md

 A benchmarking suite and toolset to evaluate the performance of persistent memory access.

 ## Quick Start
-PerMA-Bench has a predefined set of workloads to benchmark and requires very little configuration to run directly on your system.
+MemA-Bench has a predefined set of workloads to benchmark and requires very little configuration to run directly on your system.
-If you have the development version of [libnuma](https://github.com/numactl/numactl) (PerMA-Bench requires the headers) installed in the default locations, e.g., via `apt install libnuma-dev`, you can simply run the commands below.
+If you have the development version of [libnuma](https://github.com/numactl/numactl) (MemA-Bench requires the headers) installed in the default locations, e.g., via `apt install libnuma-dev`, you can simply run the commands below.
 Otherwise, you should briefly check out our [Build Options](#build-options) beforehand.